samtools/tabix/README.md

 ```

 ## Pairs_merger
-Pairs_merger is a tool that merges indexed pairs files.
-It loops over a merged iterator composed of a sorted array of interators, each corresponding to a single input file.
+Pairs_merger is a tool that merges indexed pairs files that are already sorted and creates a sorted output pairs file.
+Pairs_merger uses a k-way merge sort algorithm starting with k file streams.
+Specifically, it loops over a merged iterator composed of a dynamically sorted array of k interators.
+It does not require additional memory nor produces temporary files.

 ### Installation for pairs_merger
 See [Installation for pairix](#installation-for-pairix)